GalacticKittenSS/Leaderboards/README.rst

 3. Head to the Server and type `%setup [prefix you wish to use] [roles that can change others data]`

-Installing the repositry
+Installing the Repositry
 -----------
-1. Clone the github repositry using `git clone https://github.com/Leaderboards`.
+1. Clone the github repositry using `git clone https://github.com/GalacticKittenSS/Leaderboards`.
 The repositry contains no submodules so `--recursive` will not be needed

 2. Setup the repositry by using `pip install -r requirements.txt`.
 You can also use `Scripts/Setup.bat` to initialise the project.